apostrophecms/docs/docs/major-changes.md

 This provides a flexible replacement for the empty piece type methods like `beforeInsert` designed just for overriding that A2 provided.

 On the other hand, `@apostrophecms/page:beforeSend` will not be listened for as often as its A2 equivalent because [async components](async-components.md) are usually a better answer.

+### Queries

+In modules for piece and page types, the `queries` section replaces the Apostrophe 2.x "cursors" feature.
+When making a database query with Apostrophe, you can chain together the query "builders" declared in the `builders` sub-section, then finish the job with the query "methods" declared in the `builders` sub-section.
+Most of the time you'll just need those you inherit from `@apostrophecms/doc-type`, such as `and`, `project`, and `toArray`.

 ### Middleware